wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 - the message does not include the IA Address option;
 - the message includes an Option Request Option.

 After receiving this ADDR-REG-INFORM message, the address registration server SHOULD verify that the address being registered is "appropriate to the link" as defined by [RFC8415].
-If the server believes that  address being registered is not appropriate to the link [RFC8415], it MUST drop the message, and SHOULD log this fact.
+If the server believes that the address being registered is not appropriate to the link [RFC8415], it MUST drop the message, and SHOULD log this fact.
 If the address is appropriate, the server:

-*    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database;
+*    SHOULD register or update a binding between the provided Client Identifier and IPv6 address in its database.
+If there is already a binding between the registered address and another another client, the server SHOULD log the fact and update the binding.
-*    SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so;
+*    SHOULD log the address registration information (as is done normally for clients which have requested an address), unless configured not to do so.
 *    SHOULD mark the address as unavailable for use and not include it in future ADVERTISE messages.
 *    SHOULD send back an ADDR-REG-REPLY message.

-If the DHCPv6 server does not support the address registration function, it MUST drop the message, and SHOULD log this fact.

-DHCPv6 relay agents and switches that relay address registration messages directly from clients SHOULD include the client's link-layer address in the relayed message using the Client Link-Layer Address option ({{!RFC6939}})
+DHCPv6 relay agents and switches that relay address registration messages directly from clients SHOULD include the client's link-layer address in the relayed message using the Client Link-Layer Address option ({{!RFC6939}}).

 ## DHCPv6 Address Registration Acknowledgement